tgy23/Final-Project/README.md

 - Automating data ingestion and storage for analytics workflows.
 - Creating data pipelines for efficient data warehousing and transformation.
-- Preparing datasets for real-time business intelligence and visualization.
+- Preparing datasets for business intelligence and visualization.

 ### Architecture